Melodi3D/CVToolkit/README.md

 •  Customizable CV colors

+# Features:

 •  Joint and curve selection utilities

 •  Curve resizing

 •  Create joints and curves at the center of a selection

+# Documentation
+Documentation will include

+• Installation Guide

+• How to Use

+• Planned Updates